-As you can see in the picture, this cooking method is as simple as setting an eggplant (or two or three) on a grill.
-No need to oil the eggplant, but make sure the cooking grate is scrubbed clean before you set the eggplant on it to prevent any chance of it sticking.
+This cooking method is as simple as setting an eggplant (or two or three) on a grill.
+There is no need to oil the eggplant, but do make sure the cooking grate is scrubbed clean before you set the eggplant on it to prevent any chance of it sticking.

-What to Do With Whole Grilled Eggplant
+Using Whole Grilled Eggplant

-The supremely tender flesh inside a whole grilled eggplant is perfect for scooping out of the skin and whirling into classic Baba Gannouj, a delicious eggplant dip that's ideal with pita bread, crisped up pita chips, carrot sticks and other raw veggies.
+The supremely tender flesh inside a whole grilled eggplant is perfect for scooping out of the skin and whirling into classic Baba Gannouj, a delicious eggplant dip that's ideal with pita bread, crisped up pita chips, carrot sticks, and other raw veggies.
 It is also the key ingredient in melitzanosalata, a Greek eggplant dip with tomato.
 Or, use it as a cooling element alongside spicy food or grilled meats in this eggplant raita, where the tender eggplant is mixed with a bit of chopped onion, chopped tomato, a little garlic and spice, and a dollop or more of yogurt.